 - 1. A copy of the employment offer letter, printed on company letterhead with the following information: - a.
 The employer/company name - b.
 A specific start date (mm/dd/yyyy).
 The start date must be a future date from that date it will be approved. - c.
 A specific end date (mm/dd/yyyy). - d.
 A job title - e.
 A brief job description - f.
 A physical work site address where you will conduct your job - g.
 Number of hours to be worked per week - h.
 Whether you will be paid or not - i.
 Letter must be signed by employer - 2.
-A letter of support from the student's advisor stating - a. support for the internship and any pertinent descriptive information - b. whether the student will be enrolled at Rice in PHYS 800 or not be enrolled during the internship - c. what modifications should be made to the payment of the student's stipend - d. for international students, if the internship will be count as Curricular Practical Training, the letter must explain how the internship is integral to the student's thesis research - 3.
+A letter of support from the student's advisor stating - a. support for the internship and any pertinent descriptive information - b. whether the student will be enrolled at Rice in PHYS 800 or not be enrolled during the internship - c. what modifications should be made to the payment of the student's stipend - d. for international students, if the internship will be count as Curricular Practical Training, the letter must explain how the internship is integral to the student's thesis research note that the OISS has its own procedure for applying for CPT, which must be followed the OISS has its own procedure for applying for CPT, which must be followed.

 For international students, a summary of and copy of relevant communications with OISS, and a completed Curricular Practical Training (CPT) Application Form if required.
 The CPT application form must be approved by the Chair of the Graduate Program Committee before being passed to the OISS.
-Please note that the OISS has its own procedure for applying for CPT, which must be followed.
+Please